 Just over a week ago, I read an article by Jeffrey Goldberg in The Atlantic.
 It sparked an idea that very well expresses the ethical idea that I’d like to end the Utopias project.
 Follow me through the example.

-was a central pillar of the Western left.
-Needless to say,
+When Israel was first formed as a state, supporting it was a central pillar of the Western left.
+Needless to say, quite a lot has changed since then. |

 A deranged intervention whose long term effect wasn’t a beacon of liberal democracy in the Middle East, but a war that stretches from Libya to Yemen to the Turkish/Syrian border.
 Bush’s war turned out to be such a great idea, especially in those little details of locking your most dangerous and insane prisoners in the same prison camp where you tortured them beyond sanity.
 Then left Caliph Abu Bakr al-Baghdadi in the desert with all his very dangerous friends.